 He has gathered information from every possible source to reconstruct Tiburon’s history– original newspaper accounts, magazines, historical books, local historians, and town old-timers make up his sources.
 So, he knows the deepest secrets and memorable stories Tiburon holds.
 He also carries dozens of historical photographs to illustrate each anecdote he shares.
 Also, you won’t believe Elliot’s ability to accurately recall the smallest detail.

-Now that you know all of the different activities you can enjoy from the Sausalito area, are you inspired to book one of these Sausalito Airbnb Experiences?
+Now that you know all of the different activities you can enjoy in the Sausalito area, are you inspired to book one of these Sausalito Airbnb Experiences?
 Let me know any questions in the comments!